antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

-* Now go back to the Graduate Training Course datascope, select the Somatic Variants Table tile and now click the  **detail** link.
+* Now go back to the Graduate Training Course datascope (click in th etop left corner on the link **Graduate Training Course portal**)
+* Select the Somatic Variants Table tile and now click the  **detail** link of ALK.
 R2 shows additional information on the expression of the gene and its location on the genome.

 ---------
   ![](_static/images/R2d2_logo.png)**What is remarkable about the expression of the ALK gene in neuroblastoma?**